codacy/docs/docs/codacy-api/using-the-codacy-api.md

 ## Using pagination

-Endpoints that return lists containing a potential large number of results use cursor-based pagination to return the results in small batches:
+Endpoints that return lists containing a potential large number of results use cursor-based pagination to return the results in small batches.

--   These endpoints return the results together with a `pagination` object that includes a `cursor`.
+These endpoints return the results together with a `pagination` object:

--   To obtain the next page of results, call the endpoint again using the `cursor` from the previous response as a parameter.
+-   If the `pagination` object **includes** a `cursor`, obtain the next page of results by calling the endpoint again using the `cursor` from the previous response as a query string parameter

--   If the response doesn't include a `cursor` it means that the endpoint returned the last page of results.
+    If the `pagination` object **doesn't include** a `cursor`, the endpoint returned the last page of results

--   Use the parameter `limit` to configure the number of results that the endpoint returns in each page.
-The maximum `limit` is 1000 and the default is 100.
+-   Use the query string parameter `limit` to configure the number of results that the endpoint returns in each page.
+The maximum `limit` is 1000 and the default is 100
+-   The `total` is the total number of results that the endpoint can return

 !!! note
     To make sure that you receive all results when calling an endpoint with pagination, repeat the process above until the response doesn't include the cursor to obtain another page of results.